by Steve Birch

 Unfortunately, the hard work to uncover further evidence of the metalworking activity outside 2B failed to materialise…..here, we found evidence for the deposition from material generated within the caves through time such as fire-cracked stones, charcoal and ash, shellfish, animal bone (cattle, sheep and pig) and some large fish (including cod and ling).
 This area, below the drip-line of the cave, was also probably quite a dangerous place to carry out any activities.
 A number of large rocks were uncovered here that had fallen from the cliff above.
 We did recover some metalworking residues including a hearth base, three pieces of iron slag, and one fragment of vitrified furnace wall.

 As usual, potentially important discoveries were made on the last day!
 In 2B, around 1.5 metres away from where we had recovered Rosemarkie Man in 2016, Tim Blackie uncovered articulated ribs within a roughly-built, cist-type structure.
 By the end of the day, it was obvious that these remains were animal, probably from cattle or deer.
-I returned to the cave yesterday (Tuesday) to complete the excavation of these remains, with assistance from Allan Mackenzie (unfortunately, Tim had been struck down by a bug)!
+I returned to the cave a couple of days later to complete the excavation of these remains, with assistance from Allan Mackenzie (unfortunately, Tim had been struck down by a bug)!